eclipse-platform/eclipse.platform.swt/bundles/org.eclipse.swt/Readme.Win32.md

 * Open the git perspective.
 Add the following two repositories, which can be found on: (use git protocol)
 	- https://github.com/eclipse-platform/eclipse.platform.swt
 * From swt repo, import most projects (except Cocoa/Gtk, root 'swt' project, once)
-* In org.eclipse.swt project, you need to copy .classpath_win32 to .classpath  & refresh/rebuild workspace.
-  (This can be done via command line or by not-filtering *.resources in package view).
 * And import the project that reflects your platform.
 * In the snippet project, add the swt project as dependency to launch snippets.
 * You should be able to run snippets now. (e.g Snippet1).